AdiDwiv/DistractChess/README.md

 * Sounds (taken from freesounds.org under the attribution license)-
   * soul- death.mp3  by loudest
-  * Human death scream.mp3by DjCHAOS
+  * Human death scream.mp3 by DjCHAOS